On the Quantum K-theory of Quiver Varieties at Roots of Unity: Abstract

-Finally, upon a reduction of the quantum difference equation on $X$ to the quantum differential equation over the field with finite characteristic, the above iterated product transforms into a Gro\-then\-diek-Katz $p$-curvature of the corresponding differential connection whe\-re\-as ${\bf M}_{\cL} (\zz^p,\aa^p,q^p)$ becomes a certain Frobenius twist of that connection.
-In this way, we are reproducing, in part, the statement of a theorem by Etingof and Varchenko.
+Upon a reduction of the quantum difference equation of $X$ to the quantum differential equation over the field of finite characteristic, the above iterated product transforms into a Gro\-then\-diek-Katz $p$-curvature of the corresponding quantum connection whe\-re\-as ${\bf M}_{\cL} (\zz^p,\aa^p,q^p)$ becomes a certain Frobenius twist of that connection.
+In this way, we give an explicit description of the spectrum of the $p$-curvature of quantum connection for Nakajima varieties.